Transition Rose, Peace Rose, A True Story of Survival

 TRANSITION ROSE: Watercolor Painting by Leslie Montana

 Roses speak to us from a dimension of truth, beauty, and abundance that transcends all languages.
-If we allow, they can bring in the divine like ground-under-foot to help steady us as we learn to better trust life.
-Uncertain times require support from all the realms of heaven and earth, and Transition Rose has seen me through lots of change.
-It's one of those paintings that kept on going, and so, I did too.
-It carries with it a distilled energy of release as well as a discerning, yet open receptivity to the new.
-As of June 2020, after several years, it's finally complete and rich with the energetics of the path I've been on.
-Out of the darkness and into the light, these beautiful flowers are like angels to me in a time of revelation and necessary destruction.
-Then, the light that comes to restructure everything seems as beautiful as the archetypal rose itself.
+If we allow, they can bring in the divine as ground-under-foot to help steady us as we learn to better trust life.
+Uncertain times require support of realms both heaven and earth, and Transition Rose has seen me through lots of change in a personal way.
+It's one of those paintings that took a long time to complete but was well worth it.
+Now, when I step back from it, I can see that it emanates an energy of release, gentle discernment, as well as an open receptivity to the new.
+For me, these beautiful flowers and my dialogue with them have been like angels in a time of great change.

 With just a few sharp thorns for protection, roses have been blossoming on this earth for about 35 million years.
 In our time we enjoy many varied hybrids of this flower.
 Peace rose, however, is the inspiration behind this work of art.
 Originally propagated during a critical time in history, an uncanny parallel exists with the events of today.